 Respondent had filed a Motion for Preliminary Determination and Dismissal, arguing that the Complainant mischaracterized the Respondent as a local government employer; that the notice of intent did not meet the timelines under NRS 288.565(2); and that it had not in fact committed a prohibited practice.
 Complainant conceded the first point.
-The Board granted the motion to dismiss to allow the Complainant to cure the defects and further stated that the Board would not prohibit the filing of an additional motion to dismiss thereafter.
+The Board granted

-Item Case 2020-013; International Association of Fire Fighters Local #2955 v.
-Reno-Tahoe #867 Airport Authority
+ItemCase 2020-013; International Association of Fire Fighters Local #2955 v.
+Reno-Tahoe#867Airport Authority